yodle/four-in-a-row/clients/ruby/readme.md

+#Ruby Client

-This is a scaffold for easily writing your four-in-a-row AI in Ruby.
-It handles all the communication, parsing, logging, etc. so you can focus on just the AI!
+This is a barebones four-in-a-row client for easily writing your AI in Ruby.
+It handles all the uninteresting stuff like network communication, parsing and feedback so you can focus on just the AI!

 ###How is this scaffold organized?